angoyd/freshintelliventHacs/README.md

 **This component will set up the following platforms.**

 Note!
-This component is in a very eardly stage so breaking changes and bugs are to be expected.
+This component is in a very early stage so breaking changes and bugs are to be expected.

 Platform | Description
 -- | --